 50% or thereafter

 Tuition and Fee Disclosure

-Tuition is refunded in accordance with the Potomac College Refund Policy outlined herein.
+Tuition is refunded in accordance with the University of the Potomac Refund Policy outlined herein.

-The Potomac College Refund Policy requires that a student withdrawing from the College must comply with proper withdrawal procedures as outlined in this catalog.
+The University of the Potomac Refund Policy requires that a student withdrawing from the College must comply with proper withdrawal procedures as outlined in this catalog.